CPE-1040-Spring-2020/assignment-1-dive-into-micro-bit-nwotovit/README.md

 #### 5. README
 1. Open the [README](README.md) file by first clicking on the filename and then clicking the "pencil" icon.
 You will see the file in _markdown_ format.
 Note the `md` extension.
 This is an easy language for formatting the text with highlights, headings, links, images, etc. Refer to the [Github markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for the most common features.
 2. Create item 3 below **in bold**.
 Create item 4 below _in italic_.
 Scroll up and click the **Preview** button.
 The file will be rendered with the changes highlighted.
 Commit the file.
+3. **I wrote a basic microbit program in Javascript that can be found** [Here](https://github.com/CPE-1040-Spring-2020/assignment-1-dive-into-micro-bit-nwotovit/blob/master/basic_program.js)
+4. _This is my first exposure to programming so I'm grateful it's starting simple_